 David is a member of the Massachusetts Bar, holds a J.D., and has an a B.S. in Economics and Business Administration.
 In addition to his contributions at Technically Legal, David is a researcher at Harvard University’s Berkman Center for Internet & Society.
 David spends much of his free time voiding warranties by taking things apart and putting them back together – just for fun.
 E-mail him at David@technicallylegal.org.

 Dominik is a member of the Massachusetts Bar and the Patent Bar, holds a J.D., and has bachelor’s degrees in Computer Science and Management Science from MIT.
 He is currently pursuing an MBA from the University of Michigan Ross School of Business.
 The intersection of law, technology, and business has fascinated him ever since he learned about the Napster case while in high school.
 You can visit his personal website at dominik.net or e-mail him at firstname.lastname@example.org.

 Ben is a co-founder and contributor to Technically Legal.
-He is a member of the Massachusetts Bar, and currently practices law in Boston.
+He is a member of the Massachusetts Bar, and currently practices law at his firm, Modern Renaissance Legal.
 Ben has always had a passion for computers and technology.
 He programmed his first Apple ][ in BASIC at summer camp in the early 90s.

 Prior to his return to academia, David worked in the tech industry for five years as a software developer at several large corporations.
 He holds a B.S. in computer science and is currently pursuing his Ph.D. at Washington University in Saint Louis.
 Although David does not have a legal background, he enjoys contributing his perspective to discussions from the standpoint of a software developer.